Our objective is to study some simple tests of oils and fats.

 Fats and oils are concerted source of energy.
 Certain percentage of body weight of human being is fat and 20-35% of calories should come from fat.
 Fats in the diet are essential for good health and are needed for the growth of the body and the processing of vitamins.
 They make up part of all cells and help to maintain the body temperature.
 They form fatty tissue around delicate organs to protect them from injury.

-Chemically fats and oils are trimesters of glycerol and higher fatty acids.
+Chemically fats and oils are triesters of glycerol and higher fatty acids.
 They are of animal or plant origin.
 Desi ghee is animal ghee while vanaspati ghee is vegetable ghee.
-Fats are solids whole oils are liquids at ordinary temperature.
+Fats are solids while oils are liquids at ordinary temperature.
 Fats and oils may be saturated or unsaturated.

 Saturated fats contain only single bonds within the carbon chain.
 Saturated fats are of animal origin and are usually present in solid form.
 It increases the blood cholesterol level.
 Some examples are meat fat, butter etc. Coconut oil and palm oil also contain saturated fat.